-2.2 Advisory Committees
+2.3 Advisory committees

-Advisory Committees (or Advisory Boards, or similar) are usually formed by regulatory agencies such as Government as a means of receiving formal advice and input on fisheries management and policy matters.
+Advisory Committees (or Advisory Boards, or similar) are usually formed by regulatory agencies as a means of receiving formal advice and input on management and policy matters.

-Their key purpose is to provide advice to government, although industry associations may also establish advisory committees.

-Advisory committees that provide advice on regulation and management are known variously as:
+Their key purpose is to provide advice to government and other agencies.
+Seafood sector bodies that provide advice on regulation and management are known variously as: